tOOlmaRR/toolmarrs-collectables/WinAdminUI/README.md

 # Geo Trading Cards - Windows Admin Tool

 ## Summary
 This is a Windows Forms application that will be used to manage the data in the database.
-At some point early in development, I'd like to connect this tool to the API I'm building to centralize all interactions with the database
+At some point early in development, I'd like to connect this tool to the API I'm building to centralize all interactions with the database.

 ## Installation Instructions
 1. Just run the setup.exe executable file